CharleRoger/Garden/Canon/Regions/Fountainhead/Qnōp'/Nambō/Mōhuānō numerals.md

 ![[mohanuo sign variants.png]]
 > A sample of Mōhuānō numerals from a variety of locations and dates 0-1600 AGS.

-Signs for 500 and 1,000 were also occasionally used until around the [[4th century]] AGS, usually depicting the sun and a tree either alone or in combination, though exhibiting much more variation.
+Signs for 500 and 1,000 were also occasionally used until around the [[4th century]], usually depicting the sun and a tree either alone or in combination, though exhibiting much more variation.